pmonks/gravity/README.md

 # gravity

-A micro codebase that plays around with some mathematically dubious riffs on Newton's law of universal gravitation, in order to produce some pretty (though unrealistic) animations.
+A micro codebase that plays around with some mathematically dubious riffs on Newton's law of universal gravitation, in order to produce some pretty (though unrealistic) animations:

 ![Demo](demo.gif?raw=true "Demo")

+Note: actual animation is smoother than what's shown in this screenshot.

 ## Trying it Out
 Clone the repo, then run: